goharbor/harbor/docs/installation_guide.md

 There are two categories of parameters in harbor.cfg, **required parameters** and **optional parameters**.

 * **required parameters**: These parameters are required to be set in the configuration file.
 They will take effect if a user updates them in ```harbor.cfg``` and run the ```install.sh``` script to reinstall Harbor.
-* **optional parameters**: These parameters are optional for updating, i.e. user can leave them as default and update them on Web UI after Harbor is started.
+* **optional parameters**: These parameters are optional for updating, i.e. user can leave them as default and update them on Web Portal after Harbor is started.
 If they are set in ```harbor.cfg```, they only take effect in the first launch of Harbor.
 Subsequent update to these parameters in ```harbor.cfg``` will be ignored.

-    **Note:** If you choose to set these parameters via the UI, be sure to do so right after Harbor is started.
+    **Note:** If you choose to set these parameters via the Portal, be sure to do so right after Harbor is started.
 In particular, you must set the desired **auth_mode** before registering or creating any new users in Harbor.
 When there are users in the system (besides the default admin user), **auth_mode** cannot be changed.